openlayers/openlayers/changelog/upgrade-notes.md

 with the `imgSize` option and not with `size`. `size` is supposed to be used for the size of a sub-rectangle in an image sprite.

+### Support for non-square tiles

+When using ´ol.tilegrid.TileGrid#getTileSize` on the tile grid of an `ol.source.BingMaps`, the return value will now be an `ol.Size` array instead of a number.

 ### v3.4.0

 There should be nothing special required when upgrading from v3.3.0 to v3.4.0.